What Does It Mean to Operate a Vehicle Under Indiana DUI Laws?

 But the court determined this was insufficient to show that the defendant had earlier operated the vehicle while intoxicated.
 Blood alcohol levels vary with time and the state failed to prove the vehicle had actually been driven.

 Words and phrases used in statutes have precise legal meanings that must be proven.
-The burden of proof in a criminal case, like one involving OWI, rests with the state.
+The burden of proof in a criminal case, like one involving impaired driving offenses, rests with the state.
+Drunk driving offenses, despite the different acronyms used across states, are serious charges involving driving under the influence of alcohol or drugs and carry significant legal consequences.
 Never assume that because you’ve been charged or even arrested that the government has proven its case.

-Let the dedicated team at Rathburn Law Office P.C. go to work defending you.
+Let the dedicated team at go to work defending you.
 Give us a call today to learn more.